 I nodded.
 "There is nothing we can do about it.
 Not to mention he is probably in the perfect profession for what he wants to do."

 Anthony looked at the ground.
-"I feel bad for whoever gets stuck with him."
+"I feel bad for whoever gets stuck with him if we do end up babysitting anyone."

 "I couldn't agree more."